 Test 1:

-for dept in (select department_id from departments d, locations loc where d.location_id = loc.location_id and country_id = 'US')
+(select department_id from departments d, locations loc where d.location_id = loc.location_id and country_id = 'US') loop

 update emp_bulk_test set New_Salary = nNewSalary where new_employee_id = z.new_employee_id;